zushenyan/eng-note/writings/academic/diagram/README.md

   - `The liquid flows out of the first container and into the bowl...`
 - to begin with
   - `This process begins with the raw materials arriving at the loading bay.`
+- be placed

-Placed into - After the first step, the tea leaves are placed under the dryer.
+  - `After the first step, the tea leaves are placed under the dryer.`

 # Caveats